 The term ‘topline’ is used to describe the muscles which run down the top of the horse’s neck, along the back and over the hindquarters.
 As true topline consists largely of muscle (as opposed to fat), the two essential ingredients are quality protein and appropriate work.

 You’ve probably read countless times that quality protein is essential for muscle building but what quantifies quality protein?
-Protein is made of up of building blocks called amino acids, some of which are known as ‘essential’ because they can’t be produced by the body and must be provided by the diet.
+Protein is made up of building blocks called amino acids, some of which are known as ‘essential’ because they can’t be produced by the body and must be provided by the diet.
 Protein quality is determined by the presence (or lack) of essential amino acids, one of the most important of which is lysine.
 Lysine plays a key role in muscle development and is also the ‘first limiting’ amino acid, meaning it is one most likely to be deficient in the diet.
 Protein synthesis and therefore muscle development is reliant on lysine requirements being met.
 UK forage is typically low in lysine but feeding the recommended ration of an appropriate compound feed or balancer will help to ensure that both protein and lysine requirements are met.

-Excess protein and amino acids are excreted in the horse’s urine and therefore exceeding requirements is inefficient.
+Excess protein and amino acids are excreted in the horse’s urine meaning exceeding requirements is inefficient.
 Having said this, optimum requirements have not been truly established so it is possible that supplementing certain amino acids may be beneficial in some horses.
 However beware of supplements making bold claims which may promise far more than they can deliver.
 Despite a significant price tag, some supplements contain negligible levels of amino acids.

 The importance of exercise